martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 1. An attacker can only modify the parts of the session signaling for a session that they are part of, which is limited to their own offers and answers.

-2. No entity will complete communications with a peer unless they are willing to participate in a session with that peer.
+2. No entity will successfully establish a session with a peer unless they are willing to participate in a session with that peer.

 The combination of these two constraints make the spectrum of possible attacks quite limited.
 An attacker is only able to switch its own certificate fingerprint for a valid certificate that is acceptable to its peer.
 Attacks therefore rely on joining two separate sessions into a single session.

-However, the second condition might not be necessary when using an identity binding such as those defined in {{WEBRTC}} or {{!SIP-ID}}.
-When using an identity binding, the threat model assumes the possibility of attack by an entity with access to the signaling channel.
-Removing this constraint makes attacks considerably more feasible.
+Systems that rely on strong identity bindings, such as those defined in
+{{WEBRTC}} or {{!SIP-ID}}, have a different threat model, which admits the possibility of attack by an entity with access to the signaling channel.
+Attacks under these conditions are more feasible as an attacker is assumed to be able to both observe and modify signaling messages.

 ## Interactions with Key Continuity {#continuity}

-Systems that use key continuity might be able to detect an unknown key-share attack if a session with either the attacker or the geniune peer (i.e., the victim whose fingerprint was copied by an attacker) was established in the past.
+Systems that use key continuity might be able to detect an unknown key-share attack if a session with either the attacker or the genuine peer (i.e., the victim whose fingerprint was copied by an attacker) was established in the past.
 Whether this is possible depends on how key continuity is implemented.